linuxmint/mint-themes/README.md

-*early-pre-beta-release (Not complete yet!)*
+*early-pre-beta-release...*
 # Mint-Y new colors: Pure.
 Vitaminized.
 And readable.

 I started working on this fork on 2020-02-11.
 It is a work-in-progress.
 I will probably send pull requests to linuxmint/mint-themes from here.

-All the new Mint-Y colors are here except the Mint green.
-We will talk about Mint green later.

-**Ready to install and test:**

-`cp -R usr/share/themes/* ~/.themes/` (this is early-pre-beta-release!)
+NOTE: I had done some minor edits in the scripts, and i did run **update-variations.py** and **generate-themes.py**.
+Si i did make this **set of coloured themes**.
+And i installed it.
+And i am currently enjoying it and working with it.
+And i had uploaded these thousands new files.
+But i had to go backward, and replace these newly generated themes with the old ones, because otherwise, making comparisons between my fork and linuxmint/mint-themes was impossible.
+So now, if you want to see and test these new colors, you will have to build the themes on your side, or just ask me for an individual transfer...

-**If you want to build your own version, do as follow:**
+**If you want to build this theme, do as follow:**

   * Install **Optipng** and **Sassc**.
   * Take the time to explore and understand the mint-themes directory and sub-directories, and then make your changes.
   * Run **update-variations.py** first, and then **generate-themes.py**.
   * Move files/usr/share/themes/ or usr/share/themes/ to /usr/share/themes/ if not already done automatically.
 As superuser.
-You could prefer to put your new themes in ~/.themes/ first, for (less dangerous) testing purposes.
+Alternately, you could prefer to put your new themes in ~/.themes/ first, for (less dangerous) testing purposes.
 This ~/.themes/ overrides the other one, on your user account only.
   * Change your theme from your Preferences.

 **Known issues:**